 Whitefish home prices are not only among the most expensive in Montana, but Whitefish real estate also consistently ranks among the most expensive in America.

-Whitefish is a decidedly white-collar city, with fully 87.57% of the workforce employed in white-collar jobs, well above the national average.
+Whitefish is a decidedly white-collar city, with fully 86.46% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Whitefish is a city of professionals, managers, and service providers.
-There are especially a lot of people living in Whitefish who work in management occupations (17.05%), healthcare (12.29%), and sales jobs (8.76%).
+There are especially a lot of people living in Whitefish who work in management occupations (15.37%), healthcare (13.79%), and food service (8.76%).

 Also of interest is that Whitefish has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Whitefish doesn't have a public transportation system that people use to get to and from their jobs every day.
+Whitefish is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Whitefish home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Whitefish residents report their race to be White, followed by Native American.
-Important ancestries of people in Whitefish include Irish, English, Norwegian, and Dutch.
+The greatest number of Whitefish residents report their race to be White, followed by Asian.
+Important ancestries of people in Whitefish include English, Irish, Norwegian, and Dutch.

 The most common language spoken in Whitefish is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Italian and Greek.